What We Do Home>Environmental Planning>Syndicate Park Dune Project

 Plantings - Dune grass has been planted and additional shrubs will be planted this fall.
 SWMPC is still working to secure additional grants for Van Buren County to do more dune grass plantings and additional fence installation if needed.

 Walking/Hiking Trails - There are now only 2 walking trails available for use on the county's property.
 The first one branches to the right off the multi-use trail before you go up the big hill.
 This trail is not being improved as part of the project, but it is being left open for those that do not want to walk on the multi-use trail to get to the beach.
 Please note that there is a big drop off at the beach.

 The second walking trail is to the south of the Grand Avenue trail.
 This trail is not being improved, but it will be lined with fencing and we ask that everyone stay on the designated trail to promote dune grass restoration on the rest of the county's property.
 There is a small opening in the fence along the beach with a sign indicating that this is a hiking trail.
 The trail is a two way path that leads you up to a high point on the dune for a beautiful view of Lake Michigan.
 There is an opening part way up the trail to the left that leads to a private parcel of land.
 Please do not trespass on this private property.

-Signage and Video- Signs are being erected to direct people to stay on designated trails.
+Signage and Video- Signs have been erected to direct people to stay on designated trails.
 The signs were developed by the Van Buren Conservation District (VBCD), the Southwest Michigan Planning Commission and Preserve the Dunes.
-Bruce Sirus has generously donated the production of the signs and is installing them.
+Bruce Sirus has generously donated the production of the signs and has installed them.
 His contribution counts towards local match for the MDEQ grant.
 The Southwest Michigan Planning Commission will be working with VBCD and Preserve the Dunes on a video about sand dunes.
 The video will be paid for by Preserve the Dunes.
 Stay tuned for more on this!